scummvm/scummvm/backends/platform/atari/readme.txt

 Game engines with unexpected performance hit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A typical example from this category is the Gobliiins engine (and its
+A typical example from this category is Gobliiins (and its sequels) and SCI
-sequels).
-At first it looks like our machine / backend is doing something
+engine games (Gabriel Knight, Larry 2/7, ...).
+At first it looks like our
-terribly wrong but the truth is it is the engine itself which is doing a lot of
+machine or Atari backend is doing something terribly wrong but the truth is
+that it is the engine itself which is doing a lot of unnecessary redraws and
-unnecessary redraws and updates, sometimes even before reaching the backend.
+updates, sometimes even before reaching the backend.
+The only solution is to
-The only real solution is to profile and fix the engine.
+profile and fix those engines.

 Too many fullscreen updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Somewhat related to the previous point - sometimes the engine authors didn't realize the impact of every update on the overall performance and instead of updating only the rectangles that really had changed, they ask for a full screen update.
+Somewhat related to the previous point - sometimes the engine authors didn't realize the impact of every update on the overall performance and instead of updating only the rectangles that really had changed, they ask for a fullscreen update.
 Not a problem on a >1 GHz machine but very visible on Atari!
 Also, this is (by definition) the case of animated intros, especially those in 640x480.